heatherhaks/kterminal/README.md

 KTerminal is a terminal emulator written in [Kotlin](https://kotlinlang.org/) using [libGDX](http://libgdx.badlogicgames.com/) and [libKTX](https://libktx.github.io/).
 It was inspired by [AsciiTerminal](https://github.com/julianmaster/AsciiTerminal).

 The goal of this project was to make an efficient, small way to emulate a terminal.
-Some terminal emulators I've seen have extra functions, like the ability to write a string to the terminal.
-I decided that such logic should exist outside of the basic emulator, which is why this project seems so bare bones.

 ## Features

 - Supports 256 Extended Ascii ([IBM Code Page 437](https://en.wikipedia.org/wiki/Code_page_437)) font sheets, in a 16x16 square layout with no buffers around the glyphs.
 Dwarf Fortress font sheets are compatible if they're square.
 - Full color support for each glyph, including foreground color, background color, and transparency.
-- Outputs a single texture for ease of use with however you display graphics.
-- Only updates the texture when the terminal is written to.

 ## Example Project
 Here's an [example project](https://github.com/heatherhaks/KTerminalColorPicker/) showing off the features of KTerminal.